-As I mentioned above, a total of 45 permits are available each day for trailhead exiting over Donahue Pass.
-I haven’t been able to find confirmation on the allocation of permits for 2017, but for 2016 they were as follows:
+As I mentioned above, a total of 45 permits are available each day for trailheads exiting over Donahue Pass.
+I haven’t been able to find confirmation on the allocation of permits for 2019, but for previous years, they were as follows:

 *For options 1-4 (Happy Isles to Sunrise/Merced, Happy Isles to Little Yosemite Valley, Glacier Point to Little Yosemite Valley, or Sunrise Lakes), permits for 20 people will be made available each day by reservation.

 *For option 5 (Lyell Canyon), permits for 25 people will be made available each day, 15 by reservation, and 10 for walkups

 A look at the Entry Trailheads (View This Yosemite NP Trailhead Map For Reference):